ry-dgel/LogisimCpu/README.md

-1. Load instructions into RAM: turn on PROG_ROM_VER2 by pressing the 'Tick_on' tick until program is full loaded into RAM
+1. Load instructions into RAM: turn on PROG_ROM_VER2 by pressing the 'Tick_on' tick until program is full loaded into RAM - Working light will turn off

-2. Turn on CU by flipping the ON bit attached to the CU
+2. Pick number to put into INPUT_BUFFER by flipping a bit of your choice.

-3. Pick number to put into INPUT_BUFFER by flipping a bit of your choice.
+3. Turn on CU by flipping the ON bit attached to the CU

 4. Tick until product appears in DISPLAY.